 Great Reviews and Community Awards

-Study in Palestine has been welcoming individuals from all over the world since 2011.
-While we continuously develop our programs to provide the best possible learning experience, our fundamental mission remains the same: to connect, teach and develop individuals within the local and international community.
+Since 2011, Study in Palestine has welcomed individuals globally.
+While we enhance our programs for optimal learning experiences, our core mission is to connect, teach, and develop individuals in the local and international community.

 We continue to strive towards “excellence”: In 2022 we were rated one of the top three programs worldwide in offering volunteer opportunities and one of the top three language schools worldwide by Go Overseas.
 We received a total of five Go Overseas Community Choice Awards in 2022.
 The Excellence Center was also recognized as one of the top Teach Abroad Providers for the category of “benefits” and one of the Top Internship Abroad Providers for the categories of “growth” and “support”.